rachelmdick/modified_Hass_code/analysis_strategy.md

 __Part Four: Combined analysis of multiple simulations and generating summary figures__

 Use a similar format as ephys data analysis
-* A metadata file sets the file path and different fields of a struct based on the file characteristics
+* A metadata file sets the file path and different fields of a struct based on the file characteristics – not necessary because SimPar is a struct with all the metadata that we need
-* One function (matlabsweeps in open_file.m) exists to import data from the metadata file into an array
+* One function (matlabsweeps in open_file.m) exists to import data from the metadata file into an array – not necessary to convert file types
 * run_ephys_analysis takes all the metadata from the array and puts relevant measurements into a .mat file
 * The .mat file is loaded in the graph_sweeps function to produce a figure
 * Then run_ephys_analysis loops through each entry